w3c/guide/process/charter.md

 Draft a charter
 : Use the [charter template](https://w3c.github.io/charter-drafts/charter-template.html) to create a public charter draft, [ideally on GitHub](https://w3c.github.io/charter-drafts/).
 This is where substantive discussion of the charter should take place, including issues and pull requests.

-Inform the Strategy Team
+Inform the Technical Strategy Team
-: When ready (e.g., after sufficient discussion among stakeholders has taken place), inform the Strategy Team by [creating a new charter issue](https://github.com/w3c/strategy/issues/new?assignees=&labels=Evaluation%3A%20untriaged&template=04-Chartering.md&title=) in their [pipeline](#pipeline).
-The Strategy Team uses this issue to provide updates on the charter's progress through the process.
+: When ready (e.g., after sufficient discussion among stakeholders has taken place), inform the Technical Strategy Team by [creating a new charter issue](https://github.com/w3c/strategy/issues/new?assignees=&labels=Evaluation%3A%20untriaged&template=04-Chartering.md&title=) in their [pipeline](#pipeline).
+The Technical Strategy Team uses this issue to provide updates on the charter's progress through the process.
 Discussions of the charter's content should continue to take place in the charter's own repo.

-**Note**: Even prior to the initiation of charter refinement, it is common for the charter proponents and Strategy Team to work together to help prepare charters for broader audiences.
+**Note**: Even prior to the initiation of charter refinement, it is common for the charter proponents and Technical Strategy Team to work together to help prepare charters for broader audiences.

 ### 3.2 Initiation of charter refinement {#charter-refinement}

-After consideration of the [charter assessment criteria](#charter-assessment-criteria) and a determination that the charter is well-formed (per the template and per Process section "[content of a charter](https://www.w3.org/policies/process/#WGCharter)"), the Strategy Team Lead decides whether to initiate charter refinement.
+After consideration of the [charter assessment criteria](#charter-assessment-criteria) and a determination that the charter is well-formed (per the template and per Process section "[content of a charter](https://www.w3.org/policies/process/#WGCharter)"), the Technical Strategy Team Lead decides whether to initiate charter refinement.

-#### 3.2.1 Strategy Team decision to initiate charter refinement
+#### 3.2.1 Technical Strategy Team decision to initiate charter refinement

-If the Strategy Team decides to initiate charter refinment, it follows these steps:
+If the Technical Strategy Team decides to initiate charter refinment, it follows these steps:

 Select a Chartering Facilitator
-: The Strategy Team Lead selects a [Chartering Facilitator](#chartering-facilitator) and records that appointment in the [pipeline](#pipeline).
+: The Technical Strategy Team Lead selects a [Chartering Facilitator](#chartering-facilitator) and records that appointment in the [pipeline](#pipeline).

 Request announcement of initiation of charter refinement : The [Chartering Facilitator](#chartering-facilitator) then sends a request to the W3C Communications Team to [announce the initiation of charter refinement](adv-notice.md); that document lists requirements for the announcement.
 In practice, if the announcement would precede the call for AC review by only a short delay, we skip the refinement phase.

 Record start of refinement
-: Once refinement has been announced, the Strategy Team Lead records the initiation of charter refinement in the [pipeline](#pipeline) issue.
+: Once refinement has been announced, the Technical Strategy Team Lead records the initiation of charter refinement in the [pipeline](#pipeline) issue.

 Any Formal Objection to a Team Decision to initiate charter refinement is not considered registered until the close of any Advisory Committee Review of that charter, and is registered against that W3C Decision.

-#### 3.2.2 Strategy Team decision not to initiate charter refinement
+#### 3.2.2 Technical Strategy Team decision not to initiate charter refinement

-If no Advisory Committee representative formally requested that the Strategy Team initiate charter refinement, then no further action is required of the Strategy Team.
+If no Advisory Committee representative formally requested that the Technical Strategy Team initiate charter refinement, then no further action is required of the Technical Strategy Team.

-However, if an Advisory Committee representative formally requested that the Strategy Team initiate charter refinement, the Strategy Team may deny such a request if it thinks the proposal is insufficiently mature, does not align with W3C’s scope and mission, or otherwise does not meet the [charter assessment criteria](#charter-assessment-criteria).
-The Strategy Team must reply with its rationale in the same forum where it received the request (or simply back to the AC representative in the case where only the Strategy Team received the request).
+However, if an Advisory Committee representative formally requested that the Technical Strategy Team initiate charter refinement, the Technical Strategy Team may deny such a request if it thinks the proposal is insufficiently mature, does not align with W3C’s scope and mission, or otherwise does not meet the [charter assessment criteria](#charter-assessment-criteria).
+The Technical Strategy Team must reply with its rationale in the same forum where it received the request (or simply back to the AC representative in the case where only the Technical Strategy Team received the request).

 This rejection is a [Team Decision](https://www.w3.org/policies/process/#team-decision).
 If the requestor so wishes, this decision can be appealed only by 5 or more Members, through their Advisory Committee representative, formally objecting to the decision within 8 weeks of the decision being announced.
-In this case the Strategy Team must start an [appeal vote](https://www.w3.org/policies/process/#appeal-vote) on whether to overturn the Team Decision.
+In this case the Technical Strategy Team must start an [appeal vote](https://www.w3.org/policies/process/#appeal-vote) on whether to overturn the Team Decision.
 (No action is required to be taken when fewer than 5 Members object.)

 > **Note**: We do not expect to include operational details for handling these Formal Objections until we have gained experience.